Mostafa23/My-Advanced-Blog/README.md

 Project Title: My Advanced Blog

 Description:
-This is a webpage built using HTML, CSS, JS, and Bootstrap 5.
+This webpage was built using HTML, CSS, JS, and Bootstrap 5.

 Project Structure:
 index.html: The main HTML file for the webpage.